 5 Fun Things to Do in The Sea Ranch

 The Sea Ranch, a privately owned community extending for 10 miles along a beautiful strip of Sonoma's far northern coast, is known for its panoramic views of sea, sky, rocky ocean outcrops, and migrating whales.
-Since its construction in the mid-1960s, The Sea Ranch has been celebrated for its architectural significance, ecological approach toward land planning, and sheer beauty.
+Since its construction in the mid-1960s, The Sea Ranch has been celebrated for its architectural significance, ecological approach toward land planning, and natural beauty that invites reflection and relaxation.

 While you're in the area, here are five fun things you can do: